csi-lk/csi.lk/src/pages/articles/ui-functional-testing-journey.md

 template: article
 tags: 'message-media, testing, cypress, test-cafe, nightwatch, cucumber, selenium'
 ---
-At [MessageMedia](http://messagemedia.com.au/) I built a Functional Test pipeline within our CI/CD process.
+At [Message Media](http://messagemedia.com.au/) I built a Functional Test pipeline within our CI/CD process.
 The idea was to drastically reduce the amount of regression testing we were doing and enable the QAs to do what they do best; -create work for me- focus on finding bugs.

 As our tests grew larger we started to run into issues with stability.
 Writing the tests were time consuming and the format did not match the coding style of the application.